Functional near-infrared spectroscopy: fNIRS cap

 fNIRS electrode locations can be defined using a variety of layouts, including names and locations that are specified by the International 10–20 system as well as other layouts that are specifically optimized to maintain a consistent 30mm distance between each location.
 In addition to the standard positions of electrodes, short separation channels can be added.
 Short separation channels allow the measurement of scalp signals.
 Since the short separation channels measure the signal coming from the scalp, they allow the removal of the signal of superficial layers.
 This leaves behind the actual brain response.
 Short separation channel detectors are usually placed 8mm away from a source.
 They do not need to be in a specific direction or in the same direction as a detector.

 Software

 HOMER3

 HOMER3 allows users to obtain estimates and maps of brain activation.
 It is a set of matlab scripts used for analyzing fNIRS data.
 This set of scripts has evolved since the early 1990s first as the Photon Migration Imaging toolbox, then HOMER1 and HOMER2, and now HOMER3.

 NIRS toolbox

 This toolbox is a set of Matlab-based tools for the analysis of functional near-infrared spectroscopy (fNIRS).
 This toolbox defines the +nirs namespace and includes a series of tools for signal processing, display, and statistics of fNIRS data.
 This toolbox is built around an object-oriented framework of Matlab classes and namespaces.

 AtlasViewer

 AtlasViewer allows fNIRS data to be visualized on a model of the brain.
 In addition, it also allows the user to design probes which can eventually be placed onto a subject.

 History

-In 1977, Jöbsis reported that brain tissue transparency to NIR light allowed a non-invasive and continuous method of tissue oxygen saturation using transillumination.
-Transillumination (forward-scattering) was of limited utility in adults because of light attenuation and was quickly replaced by reflectance-mode based techniques - resulting in development of NIRS systems proceeding rapidly.
-In the mid-80's, Japanese researchers at the central research laboratory of Hitachi Ltd set out to build a NIRS-based brain monitoring system using a pulse of 70-picosecond rays.
-This effort came into light when the team, held an open symposium to announce the principle of "Optical Topography" in January 1995 [citation needed].
-The term "Optical Topography" derives from the concept of using light on "2-Dimensional mapping combined with 1-Dimensional information", or topography.
-The idea was implemented in launching their first fNIRS (or Optical Topography) device based on Frequency Domain in 2001: Hitachi ETG-100.
-Harumi Oishi's (大石 晴美), doctoral dissertation in 2003 with the subject of "language learners' cortical activation patterns measured by ETG-100" presented a new use of fNIRS [citation needed].